juju-solutions/jujubigdata/docs/index.rst

 JujuBigData Documentation
 =========================

-The ``jujubigdata`` Python library is an extensive collection of functions and classes for simplifying the development of `Juju Charms`_ for Big Data applications.
+The ``jujubigdata`` Python library is an collection of functions and classes for simplifying the development of `Juju Charms`_ for Big Data applications.
 It includes utilities for:

 * Interacting with Apache Hadoop
-* Connecting to the core Apache Hadoop platform bundle
+* Connecting to the core Apache Hadoop `platform bundle`_
 * Reading and writing configuration in various formats
 * Managing distribution-specific configuration in a generalized, maintainable fashion

 .. toctree::
     :maxdepth: 2

-   core-bundle
+    platform-bundle
     api/jujubigdata

 Indices and tables
 ==================